Eye Exams and Vision Care at Switalski Eye Care

 Over-the-counter antihistamine and lubricating eye drops can help soothe itchy, irritated, and red eyes.
 There are many brands and types of drops that will offer the best relief.
 Your eye doctor may even prescribe a more powerful eye drop than the ones available at your local drugstore.

 Aside from soothing irritated eyes, artificial tears and lubricating eye drops can help remove any foreign substances and flush the eye of allergens.

-Scheduling an eye exam at Switalski Eye Care in Plano is the best way to rule out other possible eye conditions and determine the cause of your symptoms.
+Scheduling an eye exam at Switalski Eye Care in East Plano is the best way to rule out other possible eye conditions and determine the cause of your symptoms.
 If you suffer from any of the symptoms mentioned above, contact us today.